konnectors/digitick/CONTRIBUTING.md

-How to contribute to Cozy Konnector?
+How to contribute to a Cozy Connector?
 ====================================

 Thank you for your interest in contributing to Cozy!
 There are many ways to contribute, and we appreciate all of them.